This woman brought more books by Black authors to her local library | CBC News

 Berta Madrigal, a library assistant at the Almonte branch of the Mississippi Mills Public Library, said the library did have a small collection of books by non-white authors, but it wasn't easy to find.

-Madrigal said the library made changes to make some collections — Indigenous, Black and LGBT books — more visible and accessible.
+Madrigal said the library made some collections — Indigenous, Black and LGBT books — more visible and accessible.

 "We are always trying to listen to what the community wants and we realize diversity is a big issue here," she said.